jmuelbert/test-connections/.github/CONTRIBUTING.md

-# Contributing to test-connections
+# Contributing to checkconnect

-We would love for you to contribute to test-connections and help make it even better than it is today!
+We would love for you to contribute to checkconnect and help make it even better than it is today!
 As a contributor, here are the guidelines we would like you to follow:

 <!--* [Code of Conduct](#coc)-->